 Eating & Drinking

 Pudsey has everything you can expect from a large Leeds suburb and more.
 From the finest dining at the hipster hub of Feed, to experiencing a taste of a traditional Italian pizzeria at Gigi’s, or even a touch of Turkish at Olive and Feta, there is something to satisfy all taste buds.
 When it comes to bars and restaurants, Pudsey has an impressive array.
 For cocktails and fizz, head to the Velvet Bar and Terrace on Richardshaw Lane.
-To soak up the sun and views of Tong Valley, visit The Bankhouse Inn and for a range of local craft beers Seven Steps is the place to be.

 The amenities in Pudsey are second to none, with a mix of high street chains, independent boutiques, restaurants and bars; Pudsey really does have it all.
 With a large Asda superstore, Marks and Spencer and B&M situated at Pudsey Owlcotes, the easy access to a long list of amenities makes Pudsey an attractive location for many to call home.
 The Town Street is also home to banks, estate agents and much more, whilst Pudsey market operates on a Tuesday, Friday and Saturday and is the place to get your fresh fruit and veg and keeps a sense of tradition in the area!